The Jackbox Party Pack: The Jackbox Party Pack 7 (2020)

 Champ'd Up is for 3–8 players.
 Players start by creating their own champions and challengers via a drawing interface with unusual monikers and skills, similar to Tee K.O.'s T-shirts.
 The players' creations are then pitted against each other with players and the audience votes for the best one in each round based on how fitting a character is for the given category.
-In-game money is gained by the percentage of votes between the players that made their champions/challengers and a "Champ'd Up" cash bonus is rewarded if they get all votes.
+In-game money is gained by the percentage of votes between the players that made their champions/challengers.
 The player with the most money at the end wins.
-There is also a card game called Champ'd Up: Slam Down, which is available to purchase after the game.

 Talking Points is for 3–8 players.
 Each person starts by creating three speech titles and then choosing one of the three on their devices.
 Then, one person, as a presenter, is shown a series of text and picture slides which they are seeing for the first time, and has to use their own voice to talk through these to impress the audience, which votes with their reactions.
 The other people in the game act as assistants to the presenter to select the next slide that the presenter will see from a random selection, which could either help or throw off the presenter.
 Points are rewarded to the presenter based on how many times the audience reacted and the graph and to the assistant.
-The players can also write a comment about the presentation.
-Then all players name the award they will give out.
+The other players then write a comment about the presentation.
+After all the players have presented, each player gets to give out an award to another player, which boosts their score.
 The player with the most points at the end wins.
 The game also has a free play game mode.

 Blather 'Round is for 2–6 players.
 The game's style is very similar to Charades, where players have to pick a place, story, thing, or person to describe using sentences.
 While one player gives hints to what they have chosen with fixed sentences, the other players must try to guess what the presenter is describing.
 Points are awarded to the presenter and whoever correctly guesses what word they chose, as well as those who contributed a helpful hint.
 The player with the most points at the end wins.